microsoft/GlobalSecureAccess-Training/README.md

-# Project

-> Welcome to the Microsoft Global Secure Access training Hub
+# Welcome to the Microsoft Global Secure Access training Hub

 ## Contributing